Jenny I. MartellaMBA, CFP®

 During the 2008/2009 recession, many of my close friends and family sought out professional advice when they saw the value of their investments plummeting.
 Frequently they were referred to “financial advisors” who were actually brokers or insurance agents working for commission sales instead of what was in the best interests of their clients.
 They often ended up purchasing expensive annuities or other products.
 People I cared about were getting hurt.
 To help them, I knew I needed the right qualifications.
 I decided to return to school to earn my CERTIFIED FINANCIAL PLANNER™ designation.

-After achieving the CFP® designation, I began working with a firm that offered fee-only services, where my clients paid me directly (no product sales).
+After achieving the CFP® designation, I began working with a firm that offered fee-only financial services, where my clients paid me directly (no product sales).
 I was able to provide the objective advice my clients really needed.
 I can honestly say that what fuels me every day in my work is the pride I feel in “sitting on the same side of the table” with my clients in this same trusted fiduciary relationship at Modera.

 What is a particularly rewarding example of how you helped create impact for a client?